shadowhahh/Atividade/Atividade1/README.md

 ## Run project

 1. Open node.js CLI and enter in the directory.
-2. Enter comand: npm install for downloads files Angular, bootstrap and node.
+2. Enter comand: npm install
 3. Open server with comand: ng serve
 4. Copy url: http://localhost:4200/ for choose their browser.